 Physical medicine and rehabilitation, also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
 Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person by addressing the patient's physical, psychological, medical, vocational, and social needs.
 The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.

-A podiatrist specializes in foot care and is licensed to prescribe medicine and perform surgery.
+A podiatrist specializes in foot care and is licensed to prescribe medicine and perform some surgery.

 Other providers who specialize in the care of orthopedic conditions may assist your doctor in providing care.

 Depending on the specific condition involved, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
-For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
+For example, a neurologist or neurosurgeon may help treat problems involving the spine because of involvement of the spinal cord.
 Occupational therapists may be involved in treating conditions that require rehabilitation.
-Occupational therapists often work in conjunction with physical therapists.
+Occupational therapists often work with physical therapists.